rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

 slug: "introducing-role-based-access-control-on-objectrocket"

 ---
+*Originally published on September 25, 2019, at ObjectRocket.com/blog*

 Sharing logins is lame.
 It’s a necessary evil however and there are some scenarios where you just have to.
 When it comes to SaaS offerings, it can be a real challenge as teams get larger and you don’t want to